 *Broadway captioned performances are scheduled for Saturday matinees (2:00 PM.)
 For a multiple week runs please check our website for additional captioned performances.

 Patrons can call ArtTix 801-355-ARTS (2787) or check the website to see if a specific event has an Open Caption performance scheduled.
 Accessible performances will be listed after the event description online.
 Salt Lake County Arts & Culture also offers captioning upon request.
 Requests to caption non-designated events must be received at least two weeks prior to the event by ArtTix 801-355-ARTS (2787) or 1-888-451-ARTS (2787).
-These requests are subject to the availability of a Captioner.
+These requests are subject to the availability of a Captioner and seat availability.

 Sign Language Interpretation

 Sign language interpretation is available upon request.
-Requests for sign language interpreters, for non-designated events must be received at least two weeks prior to the event by calling ArtTix at 801-355-ARTS (2787) at least 24 – 48 hours prior to attending a performance or event.
-These requests are subject to the availability of an interpreter.
+Requests for sign language interpreters for non-designated events must be received at least two weeks prior to the event by calling ArtTix at 801-355-ARTS (2787).
+These requests are subject to the availability of an interpreter and seat availability.
 Sign Interpretation is American Sign Language unless otherwise noted.
 Locations in the venues vary according to the production.

 Patrons who have Mobility Disabilities